-See the opulence of Palace of Versailles and tour the grand apartments, beautiful gardens and stunning Hall of Mirrors
+Experience the opulence of the Palace of Versailles, tour the grand apartments and discover its stunning Hall of Mirrors

-The Palace of Versailles, is one of the largest and most opulent castles in the world.
-A fine example of 18th century French architecture and art, it is one of the most visited attractions – and castles – in France, as well as being a UNESCO’s World Heritage site and must-see French landmark.
+The Palace of Versailles is one of the largest and most opulent palaces in the world.
+A fine example of 18th-century French architecture and art, it is one of the most visited attractions in France, as well as being a UNESCO World Heritage site and must-see French landmark.

 - The Hall of Mirrors contains 357 mirrors in total, reflecting the grand gardens through the arched windows

 - The Grand Apartment – originally known as the Apartment of the Planets

 - Marie Antoinette’s apartment

 - The Palace boasts around 2,143 windows, 1,252 fireplaces, and 67 staircases